Institut-Leucemie/nasvar-conda/README.md

 ## Licensing — two distinct licenses

 - **This repository** (the recipe: `meta.yaml`, `build.sh`, `conda_build_config.yaml`) is
-  released under the **MIT license**.
+  released under the **GNU GENERAL PUBLIC LICENSE, version 3**.
 The recipe is original work and is free to reuse.
 - **nasvar itself** is under the **UNC non-commercial license (Ref.
 24-0059)**, declared in the `license:` field of `recipe/meta.yaml`.
 This recipe does not contain or redistribute nasvar — it builds it from the upstream source at build time.
 The compiled